 The third step for how to form an LLC in California is to hire a business lawyer to draft and file your Articles of Organization.

-Your articles of organization are required by law and are necessary in helping establish some of the operating policies and member responsibilities for the LLC.
+Your articles of organization are required by law and are necessary for helping establish some of the operating policies and members’ responsibilities for the LLC.

 The articles of organization must include:

 - The statement: “The purpose of the limited liability company is to engage in any lawful act or activity for which a limited liability company may be organized under the Beverly-Killea Limited Liability Company Act.

 - How the LLC will be managed – by members or managers.

 - The name and address of the registered agent.

 Once the articles of organization are prepared, they must be filed with the California Secretary of State.
 The filing fee is $70.

 The Secretary of State has up to 14 days to approve or reject your articles of organization.
 You’ll either get a copy of the document or a notice of rejection.

 Email me at email@example.com to request the articles of organization while you are setting up an LLC in California.